Hell in Catholicism

 According to the Catholic Church, hell is the "state of definitive self-exclusion from communion with God and the blessed" which occurs by the refusal to repent of mortal sin before one's death, since mortal sin deprives one of sanctifying grace.

 Definition

-In Catholic theology, the term "hell" – translated from Latin infernus, Greek ᾍδης Hades, and Hebrew שְׁאוֹל Sheol – can most broadly refer to any "abode" where souls, after death, reside who "have not obtained the happiness of heaven".
+In Catholic theology, the term hell – translated from Latin infernus, Greek ᾍδης, and Hebrew שְׁאוֹל – can most broadly refer to any "abode" where souls, after death, reside who "have not obtained the happiness of heaven".
 These abodes include the following three: